 5. What do you think are the drawbacks of Agile?

 Developers are aware of the fact that no system is perfect.
 Hence, we strive each day to create something improved.
 Just like all the methods before it, Agile too has its shortcomings.
 Agile requires the entire team to agree, understand the concepts and be dedicated towards the process.
 You need to deliver quick, therefore the team needs to be on its toes, ready to take on challenges and have a solution-based approach.
+And this is what you are trained for in Agile SAFe Certification.

 Sometimes the requirements of the clients are not completely understood by the entire team – here is where daily stand-ups come into practice – and leads to an unsatisfied customer.
 When there’s no sharp end to a project, they tend to last longer, leading to lack of documentation and confusion for the new team.